Cherokee Freedmen: Slavery among the Cherokee

-Civil War and abolition of slavery
+American Civil War and abolition of slavery

 By 1861, the Cherokee held about 4,000 black slaves.
 During the American Civil War, the Cherokee Nation was divided between support for the Union and support for the Confederate States of America.
 Principal Chief John Ross originally adopted a policy of neutrality in regard to the Civil War and relations with the two opposing forces.
-In July 1861, Ross and Creek chief Opothleyahola attempted to unite the Five Civilized Tribes in an agreement to remain neutral, but failed at establishing an inter-tribal alliance.
+In July 1861, Ross and Muscogee chief Opothleyahola attempted to unite the Five Civilized Tribes in an agreement to remain neutral, but failed at establishing an intertribal alliance.

 Ross and the Cherokee council later agreed to side with the Confederacy on August 12, 1861.
 On October 7, 1861, Ross signed a treaty with General Albert Pike of the Confederacy and the Cherokee officially joined the other nations of the Five Civilized Tribes in establishing a Pro-Confederate alliance.
 After Ross's capture by Union forces on July 15, 1862, and his parole, he sided with the Union and repudiated the Confederate treaty.
 He remained in Union territory until the end of the war.

 Stand Watie, a longtime rival of Ross and a leader of the majority Pro-Confederate Cherokee, became Principal Chief of the Southern Cherokee on August 21, 1862.
 A wealthy planter and slaveholder, Watie served as an officer in the Confederate Army and was the last Brigadier General to surrender to the Union.

 Cherokee loyal to Ross pledged support to the Union and acknowledged Ross as Principal Chief of the Cherokee Nation.
 Pro-Confederate Cherokee sided with Watie and the Southern Cherokee faction.
 Following the US Emancipation Proclamation, the Cherokee National Council, consisting of Pro-Union Cherokee and headed by acting Principal Chief Thomas Pegg, passed two emancipation acts that freed all enslaved African Americans within the limits of the Cherokee Nation.

 The first, "An Act Providing for the Abolition of Slavery in the Cherokee Nation", was passed on February 18, 1863.